The Community Safety Partnership co-ordinates a number of activities designed to improve community safety in East Ayrshire.

 Security for victims of domestic abuse

 A scheme was set up in 2009 to provide victims of domestic abuse with alarms that could be used whenever they felt threatened.
 Alarms are monitored by the Council's Risk Management Centre and have a direct line to the Police.
 The call is treated as urgent and Police will attend immediately.
-Victims can be referred through Strathclyde Police and Women's Aid.
+Victims can be referred through Police Scotland and Women's Aid.